Skip to main content

 What is the excessive demand threshold for 2026?+

-Our Admissibility Report provides a detailed analysis of how IRPA s.38 and other inadmissibility grounds apply to your specific situation — with risk assessment and recommended next steps.
+Our Admissibility Breakdown provides a detailed analysis of how IRPA s.38 and other inadmissibility grounds apply to your circumstances, with complexity overview and next steps reference.

-Understand how Canadian immigration law — including IRPA s.38 medical grounds — applies to your situation.
+Understand how Canadian immigration law, including IRPA s.38 medical grounds, relates to your situation.

 No account required · Results in minutes